willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

   - cmd: node_modules/.bin/istanbul cover node_modules/mocha/bin/_mocha -- -R dot
 ```

-As our case does not require the creation of a build, we will add the information in our file with the `off` value and we will configure our build to be finalized as soon as possible by adding the `fast_finish` field with the value `true`.
+As our case does not require the creation of a build, we will add the information in our file with the `off` value and we will configure our build to be finalised as soon as possible by adding the `fast_finish` field with the value `true`.

 ```
 build: off